Carbs Aren't the Enemy—but This Food Group Is

 That is to say, if you're depriving yourself of carbs, odds are you're deprived of energy.
 This means you are more likely to use caffeine to perk yourself up.
 Needless to say, replacing food with coffee and Diet Coke is not sustainable.
 "When you need substantial energy that will last, reach for carbs," says Taibe.

-That said, if you binge on carbohydrates, weight gain can follow (just as if you were to binge on meat or cheese or anything else).
+That said, if you binge on carbohydrates, icky results can follow (just as if you were to binge on meat or cheese or anything else).
 "If you eat too much bread, pasta, cereal, and bagels, you are likely to gain weight," says James.
 Excess carbs do ultimately convert to fat.

 But it's important to distinguish whole carbohydrates from processed carbs.
 "Blue potatoes, quinoa, and chickpeas (which are more carb than protein) are different than bread, cakes, and cookies," James explains.
 The former, which are whole carbs, provide your body with vital nutrients like magnesium, anthocyanins, zinc, and iron.
 The latter, which are processed carbs, rob your body of nutrients.
 They also often contain heaps of refined sugar and salt.
-If you're truly concerned about weight gain, hyperprocessed foods, not carbs, should be on your list of what not to eat.
+If you're truly concerned about the way your body looks and feels, hyperprocessed foods, not carbs, should be on your list of what not to eat.

-Ultimately, James sums it all up like this: "There's an art to weight loss and carbs."
-If you eat the right amounts of the right kind, you will lose weight.
-If you eat too much, especially of the icky processed kind, you'll likely gain.
+Ultimately, James sums it all up like this: "There's an art to carbs."
+If you eat the right amounts of the right kind, you will look and feel amazing.
+If you eat too much, especially of the icky processed kind, the opposite will likely occur.

 But the word carbs should not be a dirty one.
-Carbohydrates in and of themselves will not make you fat.
+Carbohydrates in and of themselves will not make derail your fitness.
 So go ahead—have that roll from the bread basket before your salad comes.
-Your waistline will never know.

-Want proof that you can eat carbs and still lose weight?
+Want proof that you can eat carbs and still get in shape?
 Read one editor's personal story!